 After you email or call me with your enquiry, I will send you a questionnaire to find out a bit more about you, your business and your brand values.
 It’s important that you answer these questions as thorough as possible, as it will help us getting a set of photos that aligns with your brand.

-After this, we schedule in a phone or skype call to discuss the details, and work out a plan for the shoot, including location (one or more).
+After this, we schedule in a phone or video call to discuss the details, and work out a plan for the shoot, including location (one or more).

 It’s great to discuss ideas, but having a vision of what you want your photos to look like is super-useful too.
-Together we’ll create a mood board with photos we think would work for your brand, as well as ideas for colour palettes, textures and backdrops (for example a brick wall or a sofa by a window).
+Together we’ll create a mood board with photos we think would work for your brand, as well as ideas for colour palettes, textures and backdrops.
 I usually use Pinterest for this as it’s really user-friendly.

 List the types of photos you want

 To make sure we cover the types of photos you need, write a list of the various types of photos you want.
 This could be both detailed things like ‘sitting in sofa with laptop’ or ‘detail shot of me chopping an orange’ as well as general ideas like ‘close up of me smiling’, or ‘landscape photos with lots of white space’ (useful if you want to put text on top of a photo!).
 If you're not sure what you need, I'm more than happy to help!

 Where your branding session will take place depends on you and your business – it could be in your home, a studio, work place, a park, a nice café, or along some streets with nice buildings as a backdrop.
 Often the shoot can take place in more than one location if it's within the same area.
 We’ll discuss this in our initial chat as well.